MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ## Supported deployments

-Microsoft has developed NTFS specifically for general-purpose use with a wide range of configurations and workloads, however for customers specially requiring the availability, resiliency, and/or scale which ReFS provides, Microsoft supports ReFS for use under the following configurations and scenarios.
+Microsoft has developed NTFS specifically for general-purpose use with a wide range of configurations and workloads, however for customers specially requiring the availability, resiliency, and/or scale that ReFS provides, Microsoft supports ReFS for use under the following configurations and scenarios.

 >[!NOTE]
-> All ReFS supported configurations must use Windows HLK certified hardware and meet application requirements.
+> All ReFS supported configurations must use [Windows Server Catalog](https://www.WindowsServerCatalog.com) certified hardware and meet application requirements.

 ### Storage Spaces Direct